Seldom: An Anonymity Network with Selective Deanonymization

-On an individual level, however, people do have morale concerns regarding such misuse of Tor.
+Collectively, privacy advocates, such as researchers and some governmental agencies, may accept this fact as a necessary evil for the irreplaceable service Tor provides to society.
+On an individual level, however, people do have moral concerns regarding such misuse of Tor.
 Studies highlight that Tor users are concerned about illegal activities within the network~\cite{2018_winter_tor,2017_gallagher_new}.
 Moreover, a study suggests that \SI{61}{\percent} of US citizens ``would like to do more'' to improve their privacy, while only \SI{2}{\percent} of participants have used anonymity networks such as Tor in the past~\cite{2015_rainie_americans}.
-Consequently, there exists a large untapped user base for anonymity services.
-We argue that parts of these users, potentially with only a passing understanding of Tor, shy away from it due to its close association with illegal activities they want to stay away from.
+Consequently, there exists a potentially large untapped user base for anonymity services.
+We argue that some of these users, potentially with only a passing understanding of Tor, shy away from it due to its close association with illegal activities they intend to stay away from.
 After all, each user indirectly supports all Tor activities---by increasing everyone's anonymity~\cite{2006_dingledine_anonymity-loves-company}---and (exit) relay operators become active targets of criminal investigations.

-With this paper, we strive to investigate the potential advantages and limitations of an alternative anonymity network that offers integrated \textbf{sel}ective \textbf{d}ean\textbf{o}ny\textbf{m}ization of suspicious users (\name). \name empowers \acp{LEA} to effectively prosecute crime by investigating suspicious activities within the anonymity network with due cause and under public oversight, while technically limiting these capabilities to prevent abuse of power. \name thus provides those who do not want to be associated with Tor an alternative to adequately protect their anonymity on the Internet.
+With this paper, we strive to investigate the potential advantages and limitations of an alternative anonymity network that offers integrated \textbf{sel}ective \textbf{d}ean\textbf{o}ny\textbf{m}ization of suspicious users (\name). \name empowers \acp{LEA} to effectively prosecute crime by investigating suspicious activities within the anonymity network only with acknowledged due cause and under public oversight, while technically limiting these capabilities to prevent abuse of power at the same time. \name thus provides those who do not want to be associated with Tor an alternative to adequately protect their anonymity on the Internet.
 As the provided anonymity grows with the number of users~\cite{2006_dingledine_anonymity-loves-company}, wide acceptance of \name can offer strong anonymity even when \acp{LEA} can deanonymize selected suspicious identities based on publicly agreed-upon rules.